A Prayer for the Dying (2026 film): Production

 The film is written and directed by Dara Van Dusen, based on the novel by Stewart O'Nan.
 It is produced by Dyveke Bjørkly Graver and Andrea Berentsen Ottmar for Eye Eye Pictures.

 The cast is led by Johnny Flynn, John C. Reilly, Kristine Kujath Thorp and Gustav Lindh.
 Principal photography took place in Bratislava, Slovakia in August 2024.
 First look images from filming were released in September 2024.

+Release

+The film premiered at the 76th Berlin International Film Festival.
+Following the premiere, Quiver Distribution purchased distribution rights for North America.